-The iPhone 6s and iPhone 6s Plus have made the move to iOS 12.1.1 and Apple’s latest update could have a big impact on your device’s performance.
+The iPhone 6s and iPhone 6s Plus have made the move to iOS 12.2 and Apple’s latest update could have a big impact on your device’s performance.

-While many iPhone 6s users are having a great experience on the new version of iOS 12, others are running into problems.
-Some of these issues are small bugs, others are impacting performance.
-It’s difficult to predict what you’ll see when you install iOS 12.1.1 on your iPhone 6s so you’ll want to be careful.
+While many iPhone 6s users are having a great experience on iOS 12.2, others are running into problems.
+Some of the issues are small bugs, others are impacting performance.
+You can’t predict problems so you’ll want to be careful.

-First, we want to start with our impressions of the iPhone 6s iOS 12.1.1 update.
+First, we want to start with our impressions of the iPhone 6s iOS 12.2 update.
 We’ve been using the software on the 4.7-inch model and we like what we’ve seen thus far.

-iPhone 6s iOS 12.1.1 Impressions & Performance
+iPhone 6s iOS 12.2 Impressions & Performance

-If you want some additional feedback about the software, take a look at our list of reasons to and not to install iOS 12.1.1 right now.
+If you want some additional feedback about the software, take a look at our list of reasons to and not to install iOS 12.2 right now.

 6 Reasons Not To Buy the Xbox One S All Digital & 3 Reasons You Should

 “Should I buy the Xbox One S All Digital?” is what a friend texted me as soon as Microsoft announced...

 Android 9 Pie vs Android 8.0 Oreo Walkthrough: What’s New

 In this guide we’ll show you everything that’s new in Android Pie, Google’s 9th major software update for phones and tablets....